somaproject/acqboard/docs/signalchain/signalchain.rst

 long-haul electrical isolation between the acquisition system and the downstream noisy digital analysis.

-Transmission of the a serial bitstream requires the receiver to synchronize to the transmitting clock so as to determine bit boundaries.
+Transmission of a serial bitstream requires the receiver to synchronize to the transmitting clock so as to determine bit boundaries.
 Transitions between one and zero bits can be used to infer the clocking parameters, but long strings of ones or zeros may result